kostrykin/LibCarna-Python/README.md

 conda install bioconda::libcarna-python
 ```

-If you encounter an error that looks like this,
+If you encounter an error that looks like below,

 > Failed expression: pimpl->eglDpy != EGL_NO_DISPLAY